Data-driven prediction and origin identification of epidemics in population networks: Results

-The results are shown in Figures \ref{7t}, \ref{23t}, and \ref{35t} and Table \ref{table:Subset}.
-Sensors at the 7-node subset recover $\beta$ and $T$ to within one standard deviation, while larger subsets recover all parameters to one standard deviation accuracy.
-Larger observational subsets have the additional effect of reducing uncertainty: the 7-node 95\% confidence interval for the scaled infection rate $\theta_{\beta}$ is [0.9885,1.0177], which narrows significantly to [0.9931, 1.0083] in the 23-node case.
-The sample stratification with respect to $\beta$ merits a brief remark: results were re-generated for a range of sample sizes between $10^3$ and $10^4$, with the behavior persisting in each case.
+Results are shown in Fig \ref{fig:7t}, Fig \ref{fig:23t}, Fig \ref{fig:35t}, and in the first block of Table \ref{table:Subset}.
+Sensors at the 7-node subset recover $\beta$, $\gamma$, and $T$ to within one standard deviation, while larger subsets recover all parameters with comparable accuracy and much greater precision: the 7-node 95\% confidence interval for the scaled infection rate $\theta_{\beta}$ is [0.8627, 1.1937], which narrows significantly to [1.0020, 1.0256] in the 23-node case.
+Increasing the number of observed nodes has the additional effect of accurately recovering the scaled noise level $\theta_\sigma$, which is significantly overestimated when observing only the 7-node set.